Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Quiet by Susan Cain
+1. Typhoid Mary by Anthony Bourdain
 2. The Restaurant at the End of the Galaxy by Douglas Adams

 ### Current Book Completed Count as of 1-1-2022

-Non-fiction - 0\
+Non-fiction - 1\
 Fiction - 2